 PhD program (yearly deadline: Dec 15)

 The DATA Lab currently has multiple open and funded PhD positions focused on scalable approaches for managing and innovating with data.
 We are particularly interested in students with strong foundations in one or more of the following: data management, algorithms, data structures, logic, theory, statistics, optimization, probabilistic AI, and machine learning.
 Solid English speaking and writing skills are very important (TOEFL > 100).
 Three letters of reference and good GRE scores (Verbal > 150, Quant > 160, AW > 3.5) are required.
 Familiarity with the process of performing research is helpful.
 The yearly deadline for our PhD program in computer science is Dec 15th.
 To make sure we see your application in the graduate school application system, make sure you (1) mention faculty names in your statement of purpose and (2) enter “databases” / “data science” as one of your areas of interest.
+Notice that hyperlinks in submitted PDF may break, please spell out the URLs.

 Contacting us: If you are a strong applicant, don’t wait for the official application deadline of Dec 15; contact us any time to start a conversation about joining our team!
 To explore such PhD research opportunities in our group please email us at firstname.lastname@example.org with: